 The likelihood is LOW as long as personnel and families due their due diligence to self-quarantine or isolate themselves if symptomatic.
 If personnel or families are having symptoms it is prudent that they contact their health care provider and Public Health (either 78 MDG Public Health or Georgia Department of Health – North Central Health District) for screening to have review of the situation which may warrant continued quarantine and isolation.

-a) being within approximately 6 feet (2 meters) of a COVID-19 case for a prolonged period of time; close contact can occur while caring for, living with, visiting, or sharing a health care waiting area or room with a COVID-19 case
+a) being within approximately 6 feet of a COVID-19 case for 15 minutes or more; close contact can occur while caring for, living with, visiting, or sharing a health care waiting area or room with a COVID-19 case

 – or –